Gsbansal10/Averages-and-Allegation/Weighted Average.md

 \end{aligned}
 $$

-which is exactly what we would have gotten had we applied the formula directly.
+which is exactly what we would have obtained had we applied the formula directly.

+💡 **Pro Tip&mdash;** Use the allegation equation when any of the $a_1, a_2, n_1, n_2$ is to be computed.
+Use the formula if the value of the accumulated average $A$ is to be determined.

 ✍️ **Solved examples**